Volunteering with the Refugee Council of Australia

 What would we expect

 For general volunteers, we generally require a minimum commitment of one day a week for at least six months of the year.
-We prefer people who can commit a regular day of the week.
+We prefer people who can commit a regular day of the week but can be flexible.

 What would you do?